9-2-2: DEFINITIONS:

 Total lot area includes all impermeable surface areas, including driveways, access drives, parking areas, and sidewalks.
 Permeable surface areas include all landscaped areas, landscape berms, detention/retention areas, wetlands, etc.

-GARAGE, PRIVATE: An accessory building or an accessory portion of the principal building, including a carport, which is intended for and used to store the private vehicles of the family resident upon the premises and in which no business, service or industry connected directly or indirectly with automotive vehicles is carried on.
+GARAGE, PRIVATE: An accessory building or an accessory portion of the principal building intended for and used to store private vehicles of the principal use on the property.

 GLARE: Lighting entering the eye directly from luminaires or indirectly from reflective surfaces that causes visual discomfort or reduced visibility.